isabella232/scope-services/tutorial-console-logger.rst

     tag: 0
     payload: []

-If you now type in the address field of the Opera gogi build for example:
+If you now for example type the following in the address field of the Opera Gogi build:

 ::